v-bibliotek/temp/README.md

 ### Multiple many-to-many-related resources in one edit-form?
 Can an edit form only save one many-to-many-relation using the hook `useReferenceManyToManyUpdate`?
 In other words, do I have to choose one of the fields _subject terms_, _authors_, _age categories_ or _genres_ to be editable in the same edit form?

-### Saving

-When saving the changes in the edit-form it fails if the only changes are to the SelectArrayInput for subjects.
-To be able to save the data it has to contain changes for the books-resource as well.
-This is likely an error in the data provider (currently ra-data-hasura-graphql).